ashtroboy79/CV/README.md

 I am a dynamic and enthusiastic individual, who enjoys meeting challenges and solving problems, as a team or as an individual.
 Since graduating from university, I have worked for various aerodynamic testing facilities.

 I had always been interested in computer systems and had always wanted to pursue a career in programming, so that when [Makers Academy](https://www.makers.tech/) was recommended to me I realised that their software development bootcamp was the perfect next step.
+I really enjoy working out how things work, and why things work in a particular way.

 ## Projects